kvendrik/Browserkit.js/readme.md

 When your project is ready to go live you can remove the methods you don't use from Browserkit easily so your users only load what is actually being used.

 ###Browser support
-All browsers tested so far, including:
+All browsers tested so far are supported, including:

 **Desktop:** IE5(IE10 document mode), IE6+, Firefox 3+, Safari 4+, Chrome 14+, Opera 10.6+.